mnavoy4/GitFit_CLI_app/README.md

 ### 1. Basic Info
 ___
 GitFit is a workout tracking app that helps you track your gym sessions and make progress toward your fitness goals.
 The app is simple and intuitive to help its users stay focused on getting fit.
-Each user has a unique profile where their gym sessions are logged and their fitness goals cab be updated as they are achieved.
+Each user has a unique profile where their gym sessions are logged and their fitness goals can be updated as they are achieved.

 ### 2. Demo
 ___
-Here we can have a video if we make one and also we can just put like some pictures or something
+Here's a video demo of [GitFit](https://www.youtube.com/watch?v=4XssJz04vVM&feature=youtu.be) on YouTube.

 ### 3. Supporting Technologies
 ___